cfpb/development/standards/python.md

 ## Python version

-It is highly recommended to test against Python 3.6.
+We test against Python 3.6.

 We recommend using [tox](https://tox.readthedocs.io/en/latest/) for matrix testing, and provide a [sample tox configuration](../tox.ini) that tests against Python 3.6 and Django LTS versions 1.8 and 1.11.